Kieran Wilson

-Kieran Wilson (born 23 March 2007) is a Scottish professional footballer who plays as a forward for club Exeter City.
+Kieran Wilson (born 23 March 2007) is a Scottish professional footballer who plays as a forward for club Hull City.

 Career

+Exeter City

 Having spent time in the academy of both Livingston and Airdrieonians, Wilson joined Exeter City on an academy scholarship in 2023, following a recommendation from former first-team player Alan Gow.

 On 24 September 2024, he made his professional debut from the bench in a 2–0 EFL Trophy victory over Tottenham Hotspur U21.

 In June 2025, he signed a first professional contract.
 Ahead of the 2025–26 season, he regularly featured for the first team in pre-season friendlies, going on to make his league debut on the opening day of the season as a late substitute in a 1–0 defeat to Doncaster Rovers.

+On 28 November 2025, Wilson joined National League South club Torquay United on loan initially until 12 January 2026, later extended until the end of the season.
+In March 2026, he was recalled from his loan to allow him to join National League club Truro City on loan for the remainder of the season.

+Hull City

+On 1 September 2026, Wilson joined Hull City for an undisclosed fee on transfer deadline day on a three-year contract.